UncertaintyQuantification/cell_segmentation/README.md

 # Unsupervised Cellular Boundary Detection by Fast Gaussian Processes
-This repository contains the codes of the paper *Unsupervised Cellular Boundary Detection by Fast Gaussian Processes* by Laura Baracaldo, Blythe King, Haoran Yan, Yizi Lin, Nina Miolane, and Mengyang Gu.
+This repository contains the codes and data to reproduce the results from the paper *Unsupervised Cellular Boundary Detection by Fast Gaussian Processes* by Laura Baracaldo, Blythe King, Haoran Yan, Yizi Lin, Nina Miolane, and Mengyang Gu.

-This folder contains data and code to reproduce the results from the paper.

 There are 9 folders.